CokePokes/PhantomLite/README.md

 # PhantomLite
 Phantom Lite for Snapchat on jailed devices.
 (Doesn't require jailbreak)

-Last updated: 08/17/17 (New file structure/directions!)
+Last updated: 08/18/17 (New file structure/directions!)
 [Link will be always updated on this date]
-Version: 2.1
+Version: 2.2

+Changes:
+-- Fixes startup crash on some devices.
+(No idea why this happens.
+Occurs on 5c AFAIK) -- Better UDID Validation.
+No longer requires user to add extra leading 0's to the ECID.

 1. Delete Snapchat if you have it installed
 2. Find a decrypted copy of Snapchat you'd like to use. v10+
-3. Download PhantomFiles_v?.?.zip file here: https://mega.nz/#!d2wVCL6C!ecH620b_oW3XB8BejOFlHtuKLn8KJc1_-ovhAlbRwTo
+3. Download PhantomFiles_v?.?.zip file here: https://mega.nz/#!EnhiRYDZ!mTCRlJK4Tm0Idr9iRh0pXvWbTG3OA4bI9DfcSrQ3TNg
 4. Rename decrypted Snapchat.ipa file to Snapchat.zip & unzip
 5. Copy PhantomFiles_v?.?.zip to Payload>Snapchat.app & unzip
 6. File structure should look like this: